A Personal History Of The Cornish Gansey Sweater.

 Today I still enjoy the connections the trainline gives us as I regularly go and visit my family in London; without the foresight of those who helped build Falmouth to become a vital harbour town, my journeys today may not be so easy.

 My link to the seas around Cornwall traverses many lines on the family tree.
-My Grandad, Cecil Timmons, was a Tug Master; a role that ensured his crew was safe on the seas in all weathers.
-My Uncle Barry Timmons and his four brothers were fishermen based in the local area, and Uncle Barry was a longstanding member of the RNLI.
+My Grandad, Cecil Timmins, was a Tug Master; a role that ensured his crew was safe on the seas in all weathers.
+My Uncle Barry Timmins and his four brothers were fishermen based in the local area, and Uncle Barry was a longstanding member of the RNLI.

 The sailing continues to the current generation with both my nephews choosing to be sailors with boats harboured in Falmouth, and one nephew volunteers his time where Uncle Barry did, as part of the local lifeboat crew.
 It is easy for me to understand why I get jittery if I cannot see the sea for a while and why seeing it when I get home is important for my soul.